 Are you looking to help develop core functionality for Scrapy Cluster?
 Awesome!
-Please see the Docker Quickstart guide to test small scale deployments of Scrapy Cluster.
+Please see the Vagrant Quickstart guide for a Vagrant Image to use to test small scale deployments of Scrapy Cluster.
 If you are looking to do large scale testing and development, please first ensure you can work with the Vagrant Image first.